excellalabs/docker-workshop-2/README-Networking.md

 Try it out: `kubectl apply -f \
 https://docs.projectcalico.org/v3.2/getting-started/kubernetes/installation/rbac.yaml`

-  - Enables networking and network policy
+  - Enables network policy
-  - Secure component communication: can configure etcd to encrypt its communications with TLS and require clients to present certificates signed by the etcd certificate authority.
+  - More granular level secure component communication: can configure etcd to encrypt its communications with TLS and require clients to present certificates signed by the etcd certificate authority.
   - Can configure BGP peers, IP Pools, use of IPV6 and IPVS, IP-in-IP, Node IP and Subnet, etc.

 **Romana**